grantgasser/fraud-detection-udacity-capstone/README.md

 [**Project Link**](https://www.kaggle.com/grantgasser/fraud-detection)

 ## Results
-`.9392` AUC from Ensemble methods, top 45% of public leaderboard
+`.9392` AUC from Ensemble methods, top 30% of leaderboard at time of submission